SystemsApproach/5G/primer.rst

 Bit Rate (GBR)* or not *(non-GBR)*, plus the class’s relative priority within those two categories.

-Finally, keep in mind that :ref:`Figure 2.4 <fig-sched-grid>` focuses on scheduling transmissions from a single antenna, but the MIMO technology described above means the scheduler also has to determine which antenna (or more generally, what subset of antennas) will most effectively reach
+Finally, keep in mind that :numref:`Figure %s <fig-sched-grid>` focuses on scheduling transmissions from a single antenna, but the MIMO technology described above means the scheduler also has to determine which antenna (or more generally, what subset of antennas) will most effectively reach